 A road trip with kids and toddlers can be daunting- here are our top tips to help you survive and thrive!
-From preparation to activities, to travel hacks, these 20+ tips will keep help you navigate a long road trip with kids and toddlers.
+From preparation to activities, to travel hacks, these 20+ tips will keep help you navigate a long family road trip with kids and toddlers.

 At the bottom of the post Download your free printable License Plate Game for Road Trips!